 The Wider Region

-For those seeking adventures beyond relaxing in your stunning property, Gokce Gemile is ideally located for exploration of the wider region.
-Take a car, a private guide or even the local Dolmus (mini bus) and the following coastal regions are easily accessible and can very much be part of the story of your stay in the Gemile Peninsula.
+For those seeking adventures beyond relaxing in your stunning property The Dionysos Estate is ideally located for exploration of the wider region.
+Take a car or a private guide and visit the remarkable region that is:

 Whether travelling by dolmuş, taxi, by car or on foot we encourage our guests to explore the natural beauty of this glorious region.

 Food and produce markets are bursting with life and take place daily throughout the region, from around 8am through till dusk, a perfect opportunity to rub shoulders with the locals.

 You’ll find a mélange of locally grown fruit, vegetables, cheese, olives, honey as well as traditional fabrics and more contemporary items such as T-shirts, jewellery and bags.
 And there’s always a chance to stop off for a snack and a drink and people-watch.

 Detailed information on the plentiful variety of walks, treks and drives is available prior to your departure in our informative Guide.

 A daily feature of Turkish life, dolmuş are the hop-on, hop-off local minibus that whiz around towns and regions delivering locals throughout towns and villages.
 There is a good service to Marmaris from Sögüt, Selimiye and Turunç Bay – be warned, however, it doesn’t usually stick to the timetable.
 A Dolmuş is the cheapest way to get around and its literal translation means ‘stuffed’ which is easy to understand when you see it in action.
 They fill up quickly, especially on market day, when the whole town hops onboard, animals includes.